Belgium

 On 29 May 2024, the law of 12 May 2024 containing various tax provisions was published in the Belgian Official Gazette.
 This law implements several changes to the regime of the investment deduction and the innovation income deduction (IID).

-• The general track: ordinary investment deduction (10% or 20% (qualifying digital investments, Royal Decree still to be published)).
-This is only applicable to individuals and SMEs.
+• The general track: Ordinary investment deduction (10% or 20% [qualifying digital investments, Royal Decree still to be published]).
+This is only applicable to individuals and small and medium-sized enterprises (SMEs).

-• The technology track: the so-called “technology” deduction applies in relation to qualifying investments in patents and fixed assets which are used to support research and development of new products and future-oriented technologies that have no impact on the environment or that aim to minimise the negative impact on the environment of existing products and technologies (13,5% (one-off) or 20,5% (spread, not applicable to patents)).
+• The technology track: The so-called ’technology‘ deduction applies in relation to qualifying investments in patents and fixed assets that are used to support R&D of new products and future-oriented technologies that have no impact on the environment or that aim to minimise the negative impact on the environment of existing products and technologies (13.5% [one-off] or 20.5% [spread, not applicable to patents]).
 Taxpayers could opt to apply a tax credit for this category of investments.

 The law provides for fixed investment deduction rates.
 Hence, going forward, these rates will no longer be subject to the yearly indexation mechanism.